Himarë (town)

 Himarë (Himara, Greek: Χειμάρρα, romanized: Himárra) is a town in Southern Albania along the Albanian Riviera and part of the Vlorë County.
 It is the largest settlement and the seat of the municipality of Himarë.
-The town is populated predominantly by an ethnic Greek community.
+Its population is predominantly Greek.

 History

 In antiquity the region was inhabited by the Epirote tribe of the Chaonians.
 The town of Himarë is believed to have been founded as Χίμαιρα, (Chimaira or Chimaera, hence the name Himara) by the Chaonians as a trading outpost on the Chaonian shore.
 However, another theory according to the name suggest that comes from Greek χείμαρρος (cheimarros), meaning "torrent".
 The Chaonian castle in Himara appears to belong to the set of the earliest Chaonian fortifications.
 Its ancient walls probably date to the 5th-4th centuries BC.
 In antiquity the town was known for its mineral springs.
 Nearby Panormοs, must have served as one of the town's harbors considering that the beaches of Spile and Livadh in the open bay below the town are unsuitable for sheltering vessels during marine storms.

 The town of Himara during the 16th-18th centuries was ecclesiastically under the jurisdiction of Rome, and some of its inhabitants were Catholics of the Eastern rite.

 Himarë is recorded in the Ottoman defter of 1583 as a settlement in the Sanjak of Delvina with a total of 130 households.
 The anthroponymy recorded predominantly belonged to the Albanian onomastic sphere (e.g., Gjok Dhim Gjini, Dedë Kola, Gjika Gjoni, Lika Kondi), however, personal names reflecting broader Orthodox Christian anthroponymy are also recorded – including Greek (e.g., Thanas Jorgonllu).

 The Italian missionary Giuseppe Schirò wrote in 1722 that the town of Himarë was inhabited by Greeks.

 In the Ottoman census of 1895 in the town of Himara around 220 houses were counted, being also the center of a Nahiyah that consisted of seven settlements.

 After World War II the town was not included by the state system of minority schooling inside the Albanian state, and as such from 1946 until 2006, there had been no education in the Greek language.